 Beaches are extremely popular during this time.

-A decent time to visit the Atacama Desert, but beware that temperatures can reach over 100ºF (38ºC) during the day.
+This could be a decent time to visit the Atacama Desert, but take precautions as temperatures can reach over 100ºF (38ºC) during the day.

 Easter Island hosts its Tapati Rapa Nui indigenous cultural festival.